oneinfra/oneinfra/docs/DESIGN.md

 in a fine grained way; you will be able to create more `API server` instances without having to create more `Controller Manager` or `Scheduler` instances.

+Components are automatically reconciled by the `Cluster` resource, based on the desired number of control plane replicas.
+At this time, a control plane ingress is always created along with a `Cluster` resource, and only one.
+This will be improved in the near future.

 # Conceptual architecture diagram